-Thresholds for Intervention
+2. Thresholds for Intervention

 The DSL will decide on the most appropriate course of action and whether the concerns should be referred to Children's Social Care - refer to Northamptonshire Thresholds Guidance.
-If it is decided to make a referral to Children's Social Care the parent will be informed, unless to do so would place the child at further risk or undermine the collection of evidence e.g. obtaining forensic evidence.
+If it is decided to make a referral to Children's Social Care the parent will be informed, unless to do so would place the child at further risk or undermine the collection of evidence e.g., obtaining forensic evidence.
 All concerns, discussions and decisions will be recorded in writing.
 It is important to remember that informing parents / carers does not require seeking their consent to share the information with professionals who need to know.
+The DSL will know the guidance PACE Code C 2019 the role of an Appropriate Adult.